OpenBB-finance/OpenBB/website/content/platform/tutorials/find_symbols.md

 ---
-title: Finding Symbols
+title: Finding Ticker Symbols
 sidebar_position: 6
 description: This page provides comprehensive information about finding stocks in the with the OpenBB Platform.
 Search companies from different sources, and filter results.
 This guide is intended to introduce some methods for searching, screening, and discovery.
 keywords:
 - stocks
 - companies